Daily overview — Summary report, August 13

 Any nuclear catastrophe would be unacceptable and thus preventing it should be our overarching goal”.
 He asked both sides to cooperate with the UN atomic agency.
 This is a serious hour, a grave hour, and the IAEA must be allowed to conduct its mission in Zaporizhzhia as soon as possible”.

-Borrelll supports call for demilitarisation of ZNPP, urges IAEA to visit, Ukrinform reports.
+Borrell supports call for demilitarisation of ZNPP, urges IAEA to visit, Ukrinform reports.
 “Zaporizhzhia facility must not be used as part of any military operation.
-I support call for demilitarisation of the area starting with full withdrawal of Russian forces and urge IAEA to visit, Borrelll, posted on Twitter.
+I support call for demilitarisation of the area starting with full withdrawal of Russian forces and urge IAEA to visit, Borrell, posted on Twitter.
 He also underscored that Russia must immediately hand back full control over the facility to Ukraine as its rightful sovereign owner.

 As reported, on August 11, Russian forces continued shelling the Zaporizhzhia NPP, the largest nuclear power plant in Ukraine and in Europe.
 In particular, five hits were recorded near a welding area and a storage of radiation sources.
 Five more explosions occurred in the area of a fire station, located not far from the ZNPP.”